Our Sustainable Packaging Materials

 Recycled paper products contribute to the diversion of material from landfill and results in less land being given over to commercial forestry which can have a negative impact on biodiversity.

-Sustainable forest paper ensures that the forests from which the paper comes and managed so as not destroy the forest, to promote biodiversity and protect any indigenous peoples.
+Sustainable forest paper ensures that the forests from which the paper comes are managed so as maintain forest integrity.

-These products are natural, compostable and biodegradable.
+These products are natural and compostable.
 They are very stylish, tough and heat resistant.

 Wholeleaf products have no pulp, no starch, just a washed and pressed leaf.
 The palm leaf itself varies in thickness from 2 to 4mm, as well as in colour and pattern, so you will find that they vary in thickness, colour and pattern too.